-- ensuring that adequate safety supervision is provided - providing a fair evaluation for each candidate - completing and signing the test sheet - retaining a copy of the signed test sheet for the Examiner's records
+- Ensuring that adequate safety supervision is provided. - Providing a fair evaluation for each candidate. - Completing and manually signing the test sheet (electronic signatures are not permissible). - Retaining a copy of the signed test sheet for their own records.

 Instructors are responsible for: